icerpc/icerpc-docs/pages/icerpc-core/invocation/invocation-pipeline.md

     several built-it interceptors for logging, compression and more.

 - **Pipeline**\
-    A [pipeline](pipeline) forwards a request through interceptors and a leaf invoker registered with this pipeline.
+    A [pipeline](pipeline) walks a request through interceptors registered with this pipeline before giving the request to a leaf invoker.

 ```mermaid
 ---